Scott Derrickson: Career

 Derrickson's debut feature was Hellraiser: Inferno, the fifth installment in the long-running Hellraiser film series.
 It was released straight to video in 2000.
 Following this, Derrickson and co-writer Paul Harris Boardman spent several years doing script-doctoring work for studios.
 "I was paid to write or rewrite 13 screenplays," Derrickson said, "None of them got made.
 I was earning a good living but all of my creativity would be read by just a handful of executives.
 It caused a kind of soul sickness in me."
 Some of Derrickson and Boardman's unproduced scripts include Future Tense, The Mystic, Ghosting and Mindbender.

 Derrickson co-wrote and directed The Exorcism of Emily Rose, which was loosely based on a true story about Anneliese Michel.
-The film was named in the Chicago Film Critics Association's list of the "Top 100 Scariest Films Ever Made."
+The film was named in the Chicago Film Critics Association's list of the "Top 100 Scariest Films Ever Made," and was ranked 9th on the list for “The Scariest Movie of All Time According to Science” by the Science of Scare project.
 Theatrical box office gross for The Exorcism of Emily Rose was over $144 million worldwide.
 It received the award for Best Horror Film at the 32nd Saturn Awards.